Freshen Up Your Teaching with Some New Technology

-At this time of the school year, I see the upcoming Christmas Break as a time to recharge with family and friends.
-It is a time to be thankful for all that we have in our lives and as a reminder of the reason for the Christmas season.
+This is a great time of year to try and freshen up what we do in the classroom.
 For me, this can also be a time that I can look deeper into curriculum and technology resources that I have put off for a while because of the busy schedule of my school day and being with my family at night.
-If you are like me and looking to try out some new technology in 2019 that will help you become more efficient and give students more ownership of their learning, then you have come to the right place.
+If you are like me and looking to try out some new technology this year that will help us to become more efficient and give students more ownership of their learning, then you have come to the right place.
+It also helps to try out some new applications in the middle of the year as a way to help students stay engaged during those winter months.

 These are my personal top 5 applications or add-ons to Google Chrome.
 They are products that I am using currently in my classroom and I am having a lot of success.
 I am able to be more efficient with my time so I can spend more quality time with my students giving better feedback.
 These applications also help students start to learn some of their common errors and correct them with the aid of the programs.
 Some of these programs are free and some have a free trial and at the end of the trial, there is a fee for continued membership.
 Check out some of these applications: